 CHAPTER 427

-Findings:

-Recommendations:

-COMPLIANCE WITH 41-2, F.A.C.
-Compliance with 41-2.006(1), Minimum Insurance Compliance "ensure compliance with the minimum liability insurance requirement of \$100,000 per person and \$200,000 per incident" WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS?
+Compliance with 41-2.006(1), Minimum Insurance Compliance "...ensure compliance with the minimum liability insurance requirement of \$100,000 per person and \$200,000 per incident..."

+WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS?

 WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS IN THE OPERATOR AND COORDINATION CONTRACTS?

 HOW MUCH DOES THE INSURANCE COST (per operator)?

+Insurance Cost

-Operator Insurance Cost DOES THE MINIMUM LIABILITY INSURANCE REQUIREMENTS EXCEED \$1 MILLION PER INCIDENT?
-Yes No If yes, was this approved by the Commission?
-Yes No IS THE CTC IN COMPLIANCE WITH THIS SECTION?
+DOES THE MINIMUM LIABILITY INSURANCE REQUIREMENTS EXCEED \$1 MILLION PER INCIDENT?

+\Box Yes \Box No If yes, was this approved by the Commission? \Box Yes \Box No IS THE CTC IN COMPLIANCE WITH THIS SECTION?
 Yes No Comments:

-COMPLIANCE WITH 41-2, F.A.C.
-Compliance with 41-2.006(2), Safety Standards. "shall ensure the purchaser that their operations and services are is compliance with the safety requirements as specified in Section 341.061(2)(a F.S. and 14-90, F.A.C."
-Date of last SSPP Compliance Review, Obtain a copy of this review Review the last FDOT SSPP Compliance Review, if completed in over a year, check drivers' records.
+Compliance with 41-2.006(2), Safety Standards.

+"...shall ensure the purchaser that their operations and services are in compliance with the safety requirements as specified in Section 341.061(2)(a), F.S. and 14-90, F.A.C."

+Date of last SSPP Compliance Review, Obtain a copy of this review.

+Review the last FDOT SSPP Compliance Review, if completed in over a year, check drivers' records.
 If the CTC has not monitored the operators, check drivers' files at the operator's site.

 IS THE CTC IN COMPLIANCE WITH THIS SECTION? \Box Yes \Box No

+ARE THE CTC CONTRACTED OPERATORS IN COMPLIANCE WITH THIS SECTION?

+'es 🗌 No